-Haboobs & Monsoons: Two Weather Events You Will Never Forget
+Haboobs & Monsoons: Weather Events Can’t Forget

 Arizona offers travelers to the region with many fond memories, museums, fine dining, great shopping and superb golf.
 However, two events that can be slightly more daunting (and likely not forgotten) are two major weather events that local residents experience every year.